Revolution of 1772: The Revolution

 The circumstances forced Gustav to take action himself.
-Gustav carried out a coup d'état on August 19, 1772, without a drop of blood being shed, which made him master of the Riksdag and the Council.
+Gustav carried out a coup d'état on August 19, 1772, without a drop of blood being shed, which made him master of the Riksdag and the council.

 A new, constitutional, but in many respects unclear constitution, the 1772 Instrument of Government, was adopted on August 20 by the estates.
 The estates were then dismissed.
 The new conditions were accepted by the whole country to general satisfaction.
 The greatest difficulty that the new phase had to contend with was the dissatisfaction of neighboring states.
 But the timing was fortunate, in that Russia was preoccupied with a war with Turkey and, like Prussia, eager to first and foremost secure the spoils from the partition of Poland.
-Denmark immediately began armament preparations, but through his determined behavior and diplomatic skill, Gustav managed to avert the threat of war and was able to calmly devote himself to the internal reforms that lay ahead.
+Denmark-Norway immediately began armament preparations, but through his determined behavior and diplomatic skill, Gustav managed to avert the threat of war and was able to calmly devote himself to the internal reforms that lay ahead.

 Gustav approached this task with great enthusiasm, inspired as much by a burning zeal for his country's welfare as by the reformist fervor of the Age of Enlightenment.
 Numerous and significant were also the measures he took to improve the country's administrative, economic, and cultural situation.
 The civil service was placed under stricter control, and old ingrained habits were abolished, while at the same time a wage regulation created the conditions for a whole new generation of civil servants, who in terms of diligence and integrity were on a different level than their predecessors.
 Legal certainty was promoted, and criminal law was reformed in accordance with the humane ideas of the time.
 Great attention was paid to public health and medical care, and measures were taken to remedy the neglected state of Finland.
 Above all, it was important to organize the monetary system, restore balance to the state's finances, and breathe new life into the economy.